 The OSH Code also introduces the concept of deemed registration of establishments to circumvent the prolonged delays in administrative processes and provides that if an establishment is registered under any concerned law, it is to be registered under the OSH Code.

 The OSH Code subsumes thirteen labour laws relating to safety, health, and working conditions, namely, Factories Act 1948, Plantations Labour Act 1951, Mines Act 1952, Working Journalists and Other Newspaper Employees (Conditions of Service) and Miscellaneous Provisions Act 1955, Working Journalists (Fixation of Rates of Wages) Act 1958, Motor Transport Workers Act 1961, Beedi and Cigar Workers (Conditions of Employment) Act 1966, Contract Labour (Regulation and Abolition) Act 1970, Sales Promotion Employees (Conditions of Service) Act 1976, Inter-State Migrant Workmen (Regulation of Employment and Conditions of Service) Act 1979, Cine-Workers and Cinema Theatre Workers (Regulation of Employment) Act 1981, Dock Workers (Safety, Health, and Welfare) Act 1986 and Building and Other Construction Workers (Regulation of Employment and Conditions of Service) Act 1996.

 The Government of India is currently in process of formulating the final Rules under these Codes for their effective implementation.
 After the Rules have been drafted and finalized, the above Codes along with the Rules shall come into force on a certain date as appointed by the Government by notification in the Official Gazette.

-We hope to see the reforms become realty in next 2-4 months and hope that India would grow holistically with lot of job creation and prosperity for employers and entrepreneurs.
+We hope to see the reforms become reality in the next 2-4 months and hope that India would grow holistically with a lot of job creation and prosperity for employers and entrepreneurs.